Planning the morning of your wedding day

 I will give you something to do so you’re not just standing there wondering where to put your hands.

+But I’m not trying to transform you.
 I’m trying to photograph you as you are on a day that matters.
 The way you stand together.
 The way you laugh.
 The way you hold each other when you forget I’m there.

 If the idea of posing makes you cringe, that’s fine.
 You don’t have to perform.
 You don’t have to become different versions of yourselves.
+You just have to show up as you.
+I’ll take care of the rest.

 Why I never bring a second wedding photographer